The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_heatmaps.md

 Select a value from the drop-down list to be displayed in the heatmap.
 The default option is 'Midpoint', with options for:

--   'Range' - the range covered by the 80% prediction interval / 80% activity mitigated
+-   'Range' - the difference the low and high values of the selected 80% prediction interval / activity mitigated

 -   'Low' - the 10% value